Florentine manicotti, filled with ricotta, Parmesan and mozzarella cheeses, and covered with marinara sauce is a meatless, easy to make Italian dish.

 Now cover the manicotti with the rest of the spaghetti sauce.
 I like to cover the entire pasta shell with sauce, then sprinkle the top with Parmesan cheese (or grated mozzarella cheese).

 Hope you will give this recipe a try!
-I may not have the most mouthwatering “professional” photos to share (staged of course by a photography assistant), but trust me… these are delicious, and I really think you will enjoy them!
+I may not have the most mouthwatering “professional” photos to share, but trust me.
+Florentine manicotti are delicious, and I really think you will enjoy them!
 Have a great day.

 Recipe adapted from: Box of American Beauty Manicotti Pasta Shells.